Basic Guide to Double Three Running Patterns

 Enter when the 61.8% Retracement is Exceeded

 The way to trade the double three running pattern depends very much on the move prior to it.
-That move must be a five waves structure, and therefore it can only be the 1st wave of an impulsive move of a bigger degree or the a-wave of a zigzag of a bigger degree.
-It doesn’t really matter though what the previous count is as long as it must be an impulsive wave.
-Therefore, the first thing to watch before deciding if a correction is a double three running is to make sure the move prior to it is an impulsive wave.
+That move must be a five-wave structure, and therefore it can only be the first wave of an impulsive move of a larger degree, or the a-wave of a zigzag of a larger degree.
+It doesn’t really matter though what the previous count is, as long as it is an impulsive wave.
+Therefore, the first thing to watch before deciding whether a correction is a double three running is to make sure the move prior to it is an impulsive wave.
 If the answer is affirmative, then that impulsive wave must be corrected.
-This is the role of the first correction or the first part of the overall double three running pattern.
-Keep in mind that at this moment of time we have no idea if the market is forming a running correction or not, all we know is the fact that a five waves structure has been followed by a correction.
-The next thing to do is to see if the move that follows the correction is retracing more than 61.8% out of it.
-If yes, it is an early sign of a possible running correction of a bigger degree and a first trade should be taken by the time the retracement goes more than 80%.
-The take profit for the trade should be left open as we need to find out first the exact end of the double three running pattern before calculating the possible extension.
+This is the role of the first correction, or the first part of the overall double three running pattern.
+Keep in mind that at this moment in time we have no idea whether the market is forming a running correction or not – all we know is the fact that a five-wave structure has been followed by a correction.
+The next thing to do is to see whether the move that follows the correction is retracing more than 61.8% out of it.
+If so, it is an early sign of a possible running correction of larger degree, and a first trade should be taken by the time the retracement goes more than 80%.
+The take profit for the trade should be left open, as we need to first find out the exact end of the double three running pattern before calculating the possible extension.
 As for the stop loss, this one must be at the end of the first corrective phase of the double three running.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|